Jerry-Lees/F5-BIG-IQ-REST-Postman-Collection/README.md

     PoolID          - The ID of the pool you wish to add a pool member to.
-    NodeSelfLink    - The Self Link to the node you wish to add as a pool member NodeName        - The Name of the Node.
+    NodeSelfLink    - The Self Link to the node you wish to add as a pool member NodeName        - The name of the node.
     PoolMemberPort  - User supplied value.
-The port theNode is listening on.
+The port the node is listening on.
     NodeDescription - User supplied value.
 The description for the Node.

 Outputs: